-\end{assum} \Cref{ass:hessian_Lipschitz_ball} ensures that the Hessian of \(f\) is Lipschitz continuous in a neighborhood of \(\theta^*\).
-Similar assumptions have been previously considered in \cite{shao2022berry} and \cite{pmlr-v99-anastasiou19a}, as well as in other works on first-order optimization methods, see, e.g. \cite{li2022root}.
-Several studies on the non-asymptotic analysis of SGD impose stronger smoothness assumptions, such as bounded derivatives of \(f\) up to order four, see \cite{durmus2020biassgd}.
-We also impose an assumption on the bootstrap weights $W_i$ used in the algorithm: \begin{assum} There exist constants $0 < W_{\min} < W_{\max} < +\infty$, such that $W_{\min}\leq w_1 \leq W_{\max}$ a.s. \end{assum} The original paper \cite{JMLR:v19:17-370} also considered positive bootstrap weights $w_i$.
-We have to impose boundedness of $w_i$ due to our high-probability bound from \Cref{lem: high_prob_last_iter}.
-A particular example of a distribution satisfying \Cref{ass:bound_bootstap_weights} and the constraints $\PE[w_1] = 1$, $\PVar[][w_1] = 1$ is provided in \Cref{sec:example_distribution}.
-We also consider the following bound for step sizes $\alpha_k$ and sample size $n$: \begin{assum} Let $\alpha_k = c_0 \{k_0 +k\}^{-\gamma}$, where $\gamma \in (1/2, 1)$, and $c_0$, $k_0$ satisfy
+\end{assum} \Cref{ass:hessian_Lipschitz_ball} ensures that the Hessian of $f$ is Lipschitz continuous in a neighborhood of $\thetas$.
+Similar assumptions have been considered in \citep{shao2022berry,pmlr-v99-anastasiou19a}, as well as in other works on first-order optimization methods; see, e.g., \citep{li2022root}.
+Several studies on the non-asymptotic analysis of SGD impose stronger smoothness conditions, such as bounded derivatives of $f$ up to order $4$, as in \citep{durmus2020biassgd}.
+We also impose the following assumption on the bootstrap weights $w_i$ used in the algorithm: \begin{assum} There exist constants $0 < W_{\min} < W_{\max} < +\infty$ such that $W_{\min} \leq w_1 \leq W_{\max}$ a.s. \end{assum}